 With so many powerful features in a single location, it’s natural for most readers to assume ProofHub to be an expensive tool.
 Surprisingly, ProofHub is more powerful as well as pocket-friendly than your average PM tools with per-user fee and way lesser features.

 Notion does more things than is expected of a good note-taking app.
 It has some features that allow small teams to collaborate easily on tasks.
-However, it cannot match the comprehensiveness of a dedicated project management software like ProofHub.
+However, it cannot match the comprehensiveness of dedicated project management software like ProofHub.

 ProofHub offers all the tools your team needs at such an affordable price that you’d find it difficult to consider another option.
 Teams of all sizes, from small-scale businesses to global brands, ProofHub continues to serve the never-ending needs of PM teams with unmatched ease and efficiency.

 To some extent, yes.
 Notion is most commonly used for knowledge management and streamline project management.
 It is ideal for smaller teams who need limited features to manage projects.